-In April of 2012, Azadi was preparing to take their dog outside, after which he planned to go to sleep.
+In the late evening of April of 2012, Azadi was preparing to take their dog outside, after which he planned to go to sleep.
 He walked from the bedroom into the living room and saw a man standing in the doorway.
 Even in his startled state, Azadi observed the incongruity of his being able to see the man even though it was so dark in the apartment that he couldn’t see his hand in front of his face.
 Moreover, he knew for a fact that his door was chained and bolted.
 He was on the verge of concluding that what he was seeing was a hallucination when the man turned his hands toward him.
 Azadi could see holes in his wrists.
 Then the man lifted his robe, and Azadi saw a scar between the first and second rib, directly in his side.
 The dog was motionless at his feet, transfixed by the man at the door.
 By this time, Azadi thought he was “going nuts,” but his wife touched him on the shoulder and told him it was going to be okay.
-She herself couldn’t see anything, but sensed the magnitude of what Azadi was seeing.
+She herself couldn’t see anything, but sensed the magnitude of what Azadi was taking in.

 Azadi was baptized the following Sunday.
 He has shared his story in his book From a Slave’s Tunic to Royal Garments, available at Amazon.com.
 His assertions about Islam and his proclamations about Christ have generated hostility and anger in many of the Muslims he has engaged with.
 Since his book was published, he has received multiple death threats.
 All the while, he is selling his book at cost, or, as the situation warrants, giving copies away, as he did with me.
 I found Azadi’s story to be as honest, passionate and compelling as any Christian testimony I have read.
 Just like the man himself, with whom I have regular contact.
 In fact, the two of us are about to sit down for a Mexican lunch.